jbellsey/redux-model-utils/README.md

 ##### getStore()

-You shouldn't need to use this, but it's available.
+You probably won't need to use this, but it's available.

 ### View-related tools